Crate training is a basic principle based on a dog’s basic instincts.

-If you've recently taken on a new dog or puppy and don't have time to spend a week or more getting your dog used to the crate, my first suggestion is to invest in some earplugs.
-My next suggestion is to wear your dog out physically before it's time for him to go into the crate.
-Play allot, he should be tuckered out completely and your dog should have emptied his bladder and bowels before attempting to settle in for the night.
+If you’ve recently taken on a new dog or puppy and don’t have time to spend a week or more getting your dog used to the crate, my first suggestion is to invest in some earplugs.
+My next suggestion is to wear your dog out physically before it’s time for him to go into the crate.
+Play a lot, he should be tuckered out completely and your dog should have emptied his bladder and bowels before attempting to settle in for the night.

-Keep a new toy that he's sure to like for crate time if he's an older dog.
-It's important to remember to associate good things with the crate which is why a crate-toy should stay a crate-toy.
-If you feel the need to reassure your dog, just poke your fingers through the bars to allow him to smell you, but don't let him out if whining starts.
+Keep a new toy that he’s sure to like for crate time if he’s an older dog.
+It’s important to remember to associate good things with the crate which is why a crate-toy should stay a crate-toy.
+If you feel the need to reassure your dog, just poke your fingers through the bars to allow him to smell you, but don’t let him out if whining starts.
 If he does not settle down after a short period of time, take him out (yes contradicting, but you should be able to tell the difference) and take him to his potty spot to relieve his bladder.
-Don't play or cuddle your dog too much, just out to go pee, then right back in again.
-He needs to learn that night time is not play time.
+Don’t play or cuddle your dog too much, just out to go pee, then right back in again.
+He needs to learn that nighttime is not playtime.
 If you need to, set your alarm for about three hours into the night, and get up and take him out to avoid accidents in the crate.

 Once you are past the first two or three nights, you and your dog should be comfortable with the crate and your nights will be easier.
-It won't be long before your dog is noticeably alerting you that he has to go and the length between trips will grow allowing all to get better rest at night.
+It won’t be long before your dog is noticeably alerting you that he has to go and the length between trips will grow to allow all to get better rest at night.